Integrate Azure API Management Service with Auth0

 In this tutorial, we will show you how to create a representation of your API in Auth0, set up the Azure API Management service, import an existing API, and secure it using Auth0.
 More specifically, we will:

-- Set up Auth0 by creating an API and Non Interactive Client, Connection, and User
+- Set up Auth0 by creating an API and Machine to Machine Application, Connection, and User

 - Create an API Management Service on the Azure Portal